Some places just have a way of slowing everything down. In this article, we explore 20 of the quietest places to live in the United States.

 [MOUNTAIN QUIET]: The natural geography of Stowe helps to maintain a quiet environment, ideal for relaxation and rejuvenation.

-Taos is unique with its blend of indigenous culture and artistic heritage, creating a quiet, contemplative atmosphere.
+Taos is distinctive for its blend of indigenous culture and artistic heritage, creating a quiet, contemplative atmosphere.
 The town is famous for its Pueblo, which is one of the oldest continuously inhabited communities in the U.S.

 Surrounded by the Sangre de Cristo Mountains, residents enjoy a peaceful existence with a strong connection to nature and tradition.
 The town’s artistic community thrives quietly, respecting the serene, sacred lands.